bcgov-nr/action-broker-vault-provision/README.md

 # Broker Action Vault Provision V1

-This action calls the Vault API to provision a secret for use by an application to login together with the service's role id.
+This action calls the Broker API to provision a secret for use by an application to login to Vault together with the service's role id.
 See: [Vault API - Login with AppRole](https://developer.hashicorp.com/vault/api-docs/auth/approle#login-with-approle)

 This action is provided to illustrate how to call the Broker API.
 The [Vault Login Action](https://github.com/bcgov-nr/action-broker-vault-login) may be a better choice.